 The importance of vocabulary

-Tier 1: most basic words which typically appear in oral conversations, e.g. table, chair, girl, walk.
+Tier 1: basic words that typically appear in conversations, e.g. table, chair, girl, walk.
 Students are exposed to these words frequently, from a very young age, so readily become familiar with them.

-Tier 2: words which are of high utility for mature language users and are found across a variety of subjects, e.g. precede, systematic, conclude.
-As these words are characteristic of written text, and used more rarely in conversation, students are less likely to learn the words independently.
+Tier 2: words which are of high utility for mature language users and are found across various subjects, e.g. precede, systematic, and conclude.
+As these words are characteristic of written text and are used more rarely in conversation, students are less likely to learn the words independently.

-Tier 3: Subject or topic specific words such as meander, photosynthesis and are best learnt when a specific need arises.
+Tier 3: subject or topic-specific words, such as meander and photosynthesis and are best learnt when a specific need arises.

-The focus should, therefore, be on tier 2 and tier 3 words and, as the words are unlikely to come up in everyday contexts, the words should be explicitly taught rather than caught in the course of everyday conversation.
+The focus should, therefore, be on tier 2 and tier 3 words and as the words are unlikely to come up in everyday contexts, the terms should be explicitly taught rather than caught in everyday conversation.

 Ditch the dictionary!

-When it comes to teaching new words most teachers use dictionary definitions and short exercises such as cloze passages or matching words with definitions and synonyms.
-The problem with these approaches is that, although students complete the exercises, they do not really understand the words and therefore have little command of them.
-There are four main reasons why dictionary work is particularly weak as an approach for learning new vocabulary:
+When teaching new words, most teachers use dictionary definitions and short exercises such as cloze passages or matching words with meanings and synonyms.
+The problem with these approaches is that, although students complete the activities, they do not really understand the words and therefore have little command of them.
+There are four main reasons why dictionary work is fragile as an approach to learning new vocabulary:

 - lack of nuance.
 A dictionary definition of the word conspicuous reads: easily seen.
 A younger student may therefore think that anything that they can see without effort is conspicuous.
-A more nuanced explanation of the word would help the student to know that being conspicuous involves attracting attention because of a striking quality or feature.
+A more nuanced explanation of the word would help the student to know that being conspicuous involves attracting attention because of an exceptional quality or feature.

 - lack of appropriate examples.
 A dictionary definition for the word devious reads: to stray from course.
-A more appropriate example for students would be to explain: ‘If you describe someone as devious you do not like them because you think they are dishonest and like to keep things secret, often in a complicated way.’
+A more relevant example for students would be to explain: ‘If you describe someone as devious, you do not like them because you think they are dishonest and like to keep things secret, often in a complicated way.’

-- Single word alternatives.
-Instead of giving a clear definition dictionaries sometimes just give single word alternatives, such as in one dictionary the word exotic is defined as: strange; unusual; foreign.
-This may lead the student to believe that anything that is unusual is exotic.
-Just imagine if a student had seen some unusual dancing and described it as exotic!
+- Single-word alternatives.
+Instead of giving a precise definition, dictionaries sometimes give single-word options, such as in one dictionary, the word exotic is defined as strange, unusual, or foreign.
+This may lead the student to believe that anything unusual is exotic.
+Imagine if a student had seen some unusual dancing and described it as exotic!

 This can be done with even the youngest students:

-Capture the essence: If you describe something as extraordinary, you mean that it is very unusual.
+Capture the essence: If you describe something as extraordinary, you mean it is very unusual.